Paul Eddington: Early life

-Eddington was born at Paddington in London to decorative artist Albert Clark Eddington and Frances Mary (née Roberts); he was raised in St John's Wood.
-The family were Quakers – Albert Clark Eddington being related to the Somerset shoemaking Clark family and the scientist Sir Arthur Eddington – and Eddington was brought up by his parents with strict family values.
+Eddington was born at Paddington in London to decorative artist Albert Clark Eddington (1887–1955) and Frances Mary (née Roberts) (1898–1958).
+He was raised in St John's Wood.
+The family were Quakers; Albert Eddington being related to the Somerset shoemaking Clark family and the scientist Sir Arthur Eddington.
+(Albert and Sir Arthur were second cousins, both great-grandsons of William Eddington (1755–1806).)
+Eddington was brought up by his parents with strict family values.

-His father had been "emotionally shattered" on his return from the First World War, which led to Eddington being a life-long pacifist.
-Eddington attended Sibford School, Sibford Ferris, Oxfordshire.
-In 1952, he married Patricia (née Scott).
+His father had been "emotionally shattered" on his return from the First World War, which led to Eddington being a lifelong pacifist.
+Eddington attended Sibford School in Sibford Ferris, Oxfordshire.
+In 1952, he married Patricia Scott.